CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Warrior/Diplomat Man
 >
 > {: .minion-character-text .black-text .p-2 }
-> > _**Unique.**_ _Manifestation of Mouth of Sauron._ +2 direct influence against any faction.
+> > _**Unique.**_ _Manifestation of Mouth of Sauron._ +2 direct inlfuence against any faction.
 Tap during your organization phase to move one resource or character from your discard pile to your play deck and reshuffle.
 Return _The Mouth_ to your hand when _Mouth of Sauron_ is played; you may automatically transfer one item he bears to a character in the same company (discard the rest).
 > >
 > > {: .fs-3 .text-right }
 > > **Home Site:** Barad-dur